 - Strengthen weak subjects: Improving one grade can significantly affect school options

 Our P6 programmes at Bishan help students prepare for PSLE with targeted support for their school goals.
+Book a free trial class (usually $18) to see how we can help your child strengthen weak subjects before PSLE, or WhatsApp us if you have any questions.

 Based on recent MOE S1 posting data, schools near Bishan consistently attract strong applicants.
 Check MOE School Finder for the latest indicative cut-off points, as these change annually.